 A trip to Trader Joe’s resulted in finding my colors.

-- baby’s breathe for white
+- baby’s breath for white

 - blue hyacinths

 TIP: Carry a bucket in your car for flowers.
 Last year a nice guy at Trader Joe’s gave me one for my car.
 They will give you one if you ask.
 I usually pour my leftover water from tennis into the bucket.

 Unfortunately, Trader Joe’s didn’t have any blue hydrangeas.
 Or lavender.

 I made a stop at Lowe’s where I did find pots of lavender.
 They aren’t blooming yet, but in a couple of weeks, I’ll plant them in a larger pot and put them outside.
 By June, we should have blue blooms.

 As soon as I brought my flowers home, I trimmed about 1 inch from the baby’s breath and Victoria.
 I removed a few leaves from each bunch of hyacinths.
 Then I let them soak in the bucket of water.
 I also watered the lavender really well.